eSIM

 You can check the current eSIM support status of telecommunication companies around the world at the Apple website below.

-Find wireless carriers and worldwide service providers that offer eSIM service
+Find wireless carriers and worldwide service providers that offer eSIM service - Apple Support

 An eSIM is a digital SIM that allows you to activate a mobile data plan from your network provider without having to use a physical nano-SIM.
 Find out which wir...